-If you're the lucky owner of a new iPhone 11 Pro, iPhone 11 Pro Max or iPhone 11, you may be wondering what to do about your current Apple Watch.
+If you're the lucky owner of one of the best new iPhones, you may be wondering what to do about your Apple Watch.
 Here's how to move your current wearable to your new iPhone!
+Here's how to transfer an apple watch to a new iPhone.

 Want to find out how you can pair a new watch with an existing iPhone?
 Here's how to set that up.